nirokay/SoundPlayingServer/README.md

 If you want other devices in your local network to access the interface, allow incoming requests on the port used by the program.
 After that connect to the webpage with the local IP of the host.

+### Adding sounds

+Adding sounds is really simple!
+Put the audio files into `./sounds/` and that's it!

 ## Dependancies

 Compiling: